-It is useful for any organization to track the time they spend on certain tasks or projects, but for a nonprofit, this is crucial.
+Nonprofit time tracking is not only useful, but critical, for any organization to track the time they spend on certain tasks or projects.
 This is because nonprofits must open themselves up to public scrutiny and must behave with transparency if they are to work effectively.
 Read on to learn more about why time tracking is so important for nonprofit organizations.

 Accountability for Grants and Funding